websharper-samples/BookCollection/BookCollection.md

         <button ws-onclick="Remove">Remove</button>
     </li>

-This allows us to expand the call to `Template.Index.ListItem.Doc` with specifying a delegate argument for `Remove`:
+This allows us to expand our template hole filling calls by specifying a delegate argument for `Remove`:

     .Remove(async (el, ev) =>
     {